Preparing Your Space

 — Kate Grathwold, Ph.D., President/CEO at Vision Loss Resources, Little Canada, MN

 For larger groups, 18 to 36 participants, we suggest dividing them into smaller, rotating sections.
-Alternatively, a "fishbowl experience" with attendees seated in concentric circles can accommodate up to three dozen participants.
-For elementary-aged groups, sitting on the floor in a circle works well in an open room.
+Alternatively, a “fishbowl” experience with viewing from concentric circles can accommodate up to three dozen participants.
+People in the inner circle are seated, while those in the outer circle are standing.
+For pre-K and elementary-aged groups, sitting on the floor in a circle works well in an open room.

 CIRCLE